EstebanRH23/Traffic-LIght-and-Signal-Recognition/README.md

 - Funcionesapoyo.py : Miscellaneous functions used in the execution of the algorithm.
 (Sliding window algorithm, heat map, HOG parameters, etc.)
 - TrafficSign_Detector: Code where the image publish by the camera in the vehicle is imported and where the color segmentation part is realized to finally publish the topic with the bounding boxes marking the traffic signals.

+There are three parts of the code that run in the car, with the help of ROS:

+- Maestro : In this folder there are the state machines used to program the behaviour sequence of Traffic Sign and Traffic Light Detection, besides, there is the "MasterTLTS.py" file which governs the velocities and the reactive behaviour in the car (Stop in Red Traffic Light, modify speed, etc.)
+- tl_detection: This folder contains the algorithm of color segmentation and mask apply to identify the color in the traffic light
+- TLTS.launch: This file runs the nodes used in the autonomous navigation mode, the Master and the traffic light detection

 ## Cloning the repository
 Create a new folder named "TS_detection" or whatever you want
 > mkdir TS_detection